mfs409/jetlag/src/gestures/gestures_in_the_hud_and_world.md

 Next, let's make the actor who moves via a path.
 The tricky issue here is that we need it to start with a path, because we can't change the `movement` on the fly.
-So we give it a path with one point and zero velocity.
+So we give it a path with two identical points and zero velocity.
 Then, in its `poke_responder()`, we reset its speed and angular velocity, then give it a new path.

 ```typescript
 {{#include game_07.ts:89:105}}